cvxgrp/strat_models/README.md

 To fit a stratified model, one needs to specify a base model, a graph, and data.

 ### Base model
-Currently, we support fitting the following
+Currently, we support fitting the following base models:
 * Bernoulli distribution
 * Poisson distribution
 * Logistic regression (binary or multi-class)